nginxinc/kic-reference-architectures/pulumi/python/kubernetes/observability/otel-objects/README.md

 * http on port 9979

 ### Logging
-All of the examples log to the container's stdout.
+All the examples log to the container's stdout.
 However, the basic configuration is configured to only show the condensed version of the traces being received.
 In order to see the full traces, you need to set the logging level to `DEBUG`.
 The basic-debug object is configured to do this automatically.